robert-w-gries/javar/README.md

 ## Building

 ### Dependencies
+* jdk9
-* JavaCC 7.0.3 for generating parsers files
+* JavaCC 6.0
   * Note: This is only needed if the parser files need to be re-generated
-* jdk9

 ### IDE